Day & Night in Lamai - Koh Samui Guides

 Intimate Hillside Dining, Crafted with Care

-A Lamai day-and-night isn't one thing.
-It's a long stretch of sand with iconic rocks at one end and a Sunday market at the other, three beach venues running at different scales between them, a short drive up a hillside for the only sunset view that counts, and a small handful of evening rooms split between a market crowd and a quieter dinner above the bay.
+A long stretch of sand with iconic rocks at one end and a Sunday market at the other.
+Three beach venues at different scales between them.
+A short drive up a hillside for the only sunset view that counts, and a handful of evening rooms split between the market crowd and a quieter dinner above the bay.
 The strip rewards a stay long enough to do all of it once and most of it twice.